capn-damo/GURM/README.md

 1. What is GURM?
 1. Initial Setup
-1. How to use it
+1. How to use GURM
-1. What GURM cant do
+1. What GURM can't do
 1. Error Handling